com-480-data-visualization/com-480-project-soleckbis/README.md

 Description of the files:

--*Video.mp4*: 2 min movie explaining the project
+-*Video.mp4*: 2 min movie explaining the project also on https://www.youtube.com/watch?v=4lu_XrFsB2M

 -*Process_book.pdf*: document explaining in details our realization